joelferek/MIST353sportsweather/README.md

   - Aim to create a robust and user-friendly application through continuous coding improvements.

 The project holds the promise of becoming a valuable application for NFL ticket pricers once further development is complete.

+---

+*I used a lot of CHATGPT to help me figure out the JavaScript.
+The rest I used with my resources on GitHub and W3 along with what we learned in class.*